On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Symmetries of the Two-Stage Pipeline

 \section{Symmetries of the Two-Stage Pipeline}

-\Cref{sec:problem_formulation:losses} defines a two-stage $M$-estimation procedure via \eqref{eq:pretrain_estimator} and \eqref{eq:downstream_estimator}.
-Our analysis is largely built from the usual toolkit for classical $M$-estimation: consistency, asymptotic normality, and delta-method expansions~\citep{van2000asymptotic}.
-We adapt these tools to our two-step setting to obtain an asymptotic characterization of the conditional risk \eqref{eq:main_risk_cond}.
-A crucial technical challenge, however, is that many pre-training objectives are invariant under symmetries: there exists a compact Lie group $G$ acting \emph{smoothly} on feature parameters $\R^{q_0}$ such that
+\Cref{sec:problem_formulation:losses} defines a two-stage $M$-estimation procedure via \eqref{eq:pretrain_estimator} and \eqref{eq:downstream_estimator}, which in principle can be analyzed using the standard toolkit for classical $M$-estimation: consistency, asymptotic normality, and delta-method expansions~\citep{van2000asymptotic}.
+However, a crucial technical hurdle is that many pre-training objectives are invariant under symmetries, i.e., there exists a compact Lie group $G$ acting \emph{smoothly} on feature parameters $\R^{q_0}$ such that